 We affirm the equal worth of all human beings, regardless of race, sex, gender, gender identification, ethnicity, nationality, creed, sexual orientation, or ability.
-We are committed to work toward global societies that ensure social, political, educational, and economic opportunities for all.
+We are committed to work toward societies that ensure social, political, educational, and economic opportunities for all.

 Separation of Religious and State Authorities